 2. U. T. Austin: Bureau of Economic Geology Building Laboratory Repair and Renovation - Amendment of the FY 2015-2020 Capital Improvement Program to include project; approval of total project cost; appropriation of funds; and authorization of institutional management (Final Board approval)

-The Chancellor concurs with the Executive Vice Chancellor for Academic Affairs, the Executive Vice Chancellor for Business Affairs, and President Powers that the U. T. System Board of Regents amend the FY 2015-2020 Capital Improvement Program (CIP) to include the Bureau of Economic Geology Building Laboratory Repair and Renovation project at U. T. Austin as follows:
+The Board amended the Fiscal Year 2015-2020 Capital Improvement Program (CIP) to include the Bureau of Economic Geology Building Laboratory Repair and Renovation project at The University of Texas at Austin as follows: